BMayhew/bmayhew.github.io/_posts/2019-08-07-2019-coding-and-maker-camp-for-kids.md

 * [Photo Boxes for Storage](https://amzn.to/2YzR9fF)

 <br>
-Parts assymbled and ready for use!
+Parts assymbled and ready for use.
 ![microbit](/assets/images/2019-08/microbit-kit.JPG)